 Since that time, six more states have banned gestation crates (Colorado, Maine, Michigan, Oregon, Ohio, and Rhode Island), five more have banned veal crates (Colorado, Ohio, Michigan, Maine, and Rhode Island), and one has banned battery cages (Michigan).

 Unfortunately, there has also been an outpouring of anti-animal bills, called “Ag Gag” or “whistleblower suppression” bills.
 These bills are designed to criminalize undercover investigations.
 The factory farmers’ response to exposés showing illegal abuse of animals and workers has been to outlaw the investigations rather than to improve practices.
 In 2011, a large coalition of animal protection, first amendment, workers’ rights, and environmental groups defeated these laws in Florida, Minnesota, Iowa, and New York.
-In 2012, ten bills were introduced, and we defeated seven of them.
-In 2013, we expect to defeat even more.
+In 2013, we beat back 11 bills.
+In 2014, we expect to beat back even more.

 We’re hard at work with HSUS, the ASPCA, and other animal protection groups to ban the worst abuses of farm animals in more states, and to beat back any Ag Gag bills that are proposed.
 Click below to find out what’s happening in your state, and sign up to get a direct email from us when a bill is introduced in your state.